To become a Digital Technology & Culture major you must complete the certification process and be approved by the DTC faculty.

 - Application materials must be submitted online here.

-If, for some reason, you can not upload your digital project files, they must be submitted on a flash drive to Professor Kristin Becker in Avery 479.
+- If, for some reason, you can not upload your digital project files, they must be submitted on a flash drive to Professor Rebecca Goodrich in Avery 391.
 Put the drive in an appropriately sized envelope and clearly label it as “DTC Certification” with your full name.

-After all of your application materials have been received, you will receive a response within two weeks.
+- After all of your application materials have been received, they will be reviewed, and you will receive a response within three weeks.

 - One completed sample digital project that demonstrates introductory knowledge of multimedia creation (examples include: a short video, animation piece, website, logo design, posters, etc)